Custom Search

 . . . talk to people?

+If you miss something, you can scroll back on the chat log.
 If you want to talk to an individual and not the whole room, you can send that person an Instant Message (IM).
 Which, of course, brings you to the question "how do I . . ."

 . . . send an IM to someone?